oernster/starrynight-mainsail-theme/README.md

 4a) You may need to install scp for your system.

-4b) scp (secure copy) all the files (one by one) excluding 'LICENSE' and 'README.md' into the .theme directory on your pi.
+4b) scp (secure copy) all the files (one by one) excluding 'LICENSE,' 'README.md' and the Screenshots directory into the .theme directory on your pi.

 e.g. scp <filename without corner brackets> pi@10.0.0.1:<filename without corner brackets>